 Foundations of collective intelligence

-How to best aggregate the suggestions made by experts when trying to arrive at a good decision ?
 Collective decision-making with expert advice algorithms have mostly tried to find the best expert in the group and then used that expertise for the decision.
 Yet, real collective intelligence algorithms should go beyond the best expert in the group.
-In the last 5 years, we have proposed a series of algorithms based in contextual bandit theory that achieves this goal.
+We have proposed algorithms that achieve this goal both in the case of stationary and non-stationary experts.